 - Job Appropriateness: Consider what cognitive skills are necessary for the position and find a game-based assessment that tests for them.
 Both entry and mid-level jobs require cognitive skills, but a manager may need to demonstrate organizational and problem-solving skills while an entry-level clerk may need numerical literacy and memory recall.
 Blanket assessments are acceptable solutions, but ideally, you should have one tailored to different roles based on their cognitive skill needs.
 Assessments should not look or feel trivial and should communicate the importance of the hiring process to the candidate.

 - Skill Evaluation Limits: Game-based assessments are excellent for evaluating a candidate’s cognitive skills such as numeracy, memory, or problem-solving.
 Interviews, video-based assessments, and work samples are better for measuring a candidate’s social skills, subject knowledge, and emotional intelligence.

 Employing game-based cognitive assessments creates a more efficient hiring process, and when properly vetted, lead to improvements in candidate quality and experience.
 But remember that they are not a single solution to candidate screening and evaluations.
 They need to evaluate relevant cognitive skills, be properly validated for accuracy, and are ideally tailored to the position level.

 Enhance Game-Based Assessments with OnDemand Video Interviews

 If the assessments can meet these criteria, pairing them with a structured OnDemand interview can dramatically improve your candidate quality and their candidate experience.
-A structured video interview provides insight into your candidate’s behavioral traits such as teamwork, emotional intelligence and work skills.
-A game-based assessment will give you insight into their mental skills like problem solving, memory, and recall.
+A structured video interview provides insight into your candidate’s behavioral traits, such as teamwork, emotional intelligence, and work skills.
+A game-based assessment gives you insight into their mental skills like problem-solving, memory, and recall.

 With these traits visible, you get to spend more time with the highest potential candidates that are most likely to make an impact in the organization.